MP Estate Planning UK

 Definition of a Trust

-Think of a trust as a container that holds your assets, with rules (the trust deed) that dictate how these assets are to be managed and distributed.
-This container provides a layer of protection and flexibility, ensuring that your wishes are carried out.
+Think of a trust as a protective wrapper around your assets, with rules (set out in the trust deed) that dictate exactly how those assets are managed and distributed.
+That wrapper is designed to provide protection from IHT, care fees, divorce, bankruptcy, and family disputes — while ensuring your wishes are carried out, even after you’re gone.

 Types of Trusts Available

-Choosing the right type of trust depends on your specific circumstances and goals, such as steps to avoid inheritance duty with trust.
+Choosing the right type of trust depends entirely on your specific circumstances and goals — which is why specialist advice is essential.

 Key Components of Trusts

-Understanding the basics of trusts, including their definition, types, and key components, is essential for making informed decisions about your estate planning.
-By leveraging trusts, you can achieve a more controlled and tax-efficient distribution of your assets.
+Understanding these fundamentals is essential for making informed decisions about your estate planning.
+By using the right trust structure, you can achieve controlled, tax-efficient distribution of your assets while building in robust protections for your family.

-Benefits of Using a Trust to Avoid Inheritance Tax
+Benefits of Using a Trust to Reduce Inheritance Tax

 Protecting Your Assets